 How Often to Divide Perennials

 The frequency of dividing perennials can vary depending on the species.
 Many factors will determine when to split perennials.
 Vigorous growers should be divided every 2 to 3 years.
 Those perennials that see reduced flowering as they age benefit from division every 3 to 5 years to rejuvenate them.
 Those species that die out in the center may be able to go longer than 7 or 8 years before the dead center becomes noticeable.
-As long as plants are large and healthy enough to split into smaller pieces, they can be divided, whether that is 2 years later or 20 years later.
+As long as plants are large and healthy enough to split into smaller pieces, they can be divided, whether that is every 2 years or every 20 years.

 Season and Frequency of Division by Species